Ableton Push 3 Settings You Should Change Right Away

 Exclusive Solo — off

-Scene or Clip Mode?
+Should You Use Scene Mode or Clip Mode?

 Watch the full walkthrough here